oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

     - Vote proxies in an informed an responsible manner
       - Use a cost-benefit analysis to determine which proxies should be voted
     - Client brokerage should be used to benefit the client
+    - When reallocating IPO trades in corrective action, this must be done in the client's best interest
+      - Client portfolios must not bear the risk of improper trades
+      - No client may suffer losses due to improper trades
   - *Recommendations*
     - Submit quarterly itemised statements to clients showing all securities and transactions
     - Client assets should be kept separately